Savings Fitness: A Guide to Your Money and Your Financial Future

 Other Web sources that highlight savings and retirement planning

-View the U.S. Securities and Exchange Commission's investor information website for online help with investing and consumer protection questions.
-Toll-free consumer information number: 1-800-SEC(732)-0330
+- investor.gov – View the U.S. Securities and Exchange Commission's investor information Website for online help with investing and consumer protection questions.
+Toll-free consumer information number: 1-800-732-0330

-This website is sponsored by the Financial Literacy and Education Commission, and has among its offerings the My Money Toolkit.
+- mymoney.gov – This Website is sponsored by the Financial Literacy and Education Commission, and has among its offerings the My Money Toolkit.

-Check out the Federal Trade Commission's section "Consumer Protection," including alerts on investment schemes.
+- ftc.gov – Check out the Federal Trade Commission's “Tips & Advice” section, which includes alerts on investment schemes.

-Visit the Social Security Administration's website for pages on retirement.
+- www.socialsecurity.gov – Visit the Social Security Administration's Website for pages on retirement.
 Wage earners can estimate their retirement benefits online.

-The IRS website provides tax information on IRAs, 401(k) plans, SEP and SIMPLE plans, and much more.
+- irs.gov/retirement – The IRS Website provides tax information on IRAs, 401(k) plans, SEP and SIMPLE plans, and much more.

-The Bureau of the Public Debt's website features pages on savings bonds, a savings bond calculator, and instructions for buying bonds online.
+- www.treasurydirect.gov – The U.S. Department of the Treasury’s Website includes information on savings bonds, a savings bond calculator, and instructions for buying bonds online.

-The Federal Deposit Insurance Corporation's website offers a financial education program, "Money Smart," a comprehensive financial education curriculum designed to help individuals outside the financial mainstream enhance their financial skills and create positive banking relationships.
+- fdic.gov – The Federal Deposit Insurance Corporation's Website offers a financial education program, "Money Smart," a comprehensive financial education curriculum designed to help individuals outside the financial mainstream enhance their financial skills and create positive banking relationships.

-Browse the website of the National Endowment for Financial Education for a wealth of preretirement information.
+- nefe.org – Browse the Website of the National Endowment for Financial Education for a wealth of preretirement information.

-The Consumer Federation of America offers several financial publications, including "66 Ways to Save Money," and runs the America Saves campaign to encourage savings among low-to-moderate income households.
+- www.consumerfed.org – The Consumer Federation of America offers several financial publications, including Your Credit Score and 66 Ways to Save Money, and runs the America Saves campaign to encourage savings among low-to-moderate income households.